jozefg/drafts/proof-theory1.md

 always rewrite our proof to not use the elimination rules.
 Here notice that D and E range over *derivations* in this proof.
 They represent a chain of rule applications that let us produce an `A` or `B` in the end.
+Note I got a bit lazy and started omitting the `true` judgments, this is something I'll do a lot since it's mostly unambiguous.

 The proof for `∧E2` is similar.

       D  E
       –  –
       A  B            E
-     —————— ∧I   ⇒  ————
+      ————— ∧I   ⇒  ————
       A ∧ B           B
-     —————— ∧E 2
+      ————— ∧E 2
         B

 Given this we say that the elimination rules for ∧ are "locally sound".
 That is, when used immediately after an elimination rule they don't let us produce anything truly new.

-Next we want to show that if we have a proof of `A ∧ B`, the elimination rules give us enough informatin that we can pick the proof apart and produce a reassembled `A ∧ B`.
+Next we want to show that if we have a proof of `A ∧ B`, the elimination rules give us enough information that we can pick the proof apart and produce a reassembled `A ∧ B`.